Aluminum frame is lightweight, and the only Strider model to come in silver.

 Kids aged 18-months to 3 years old: Strider Classic is affordable and great for young kids because it’s lightweight, easy to adjust, and easy to ride.

-Preschoolers aged 2.5 to 4 years old: The Strider Sport is a better purchase at this age as it comes with an extended seat post to increase the maximum seat height by 3″.
+Preschoolers aged 2.5 to 4 years old: The Strider Sport is a better purchase at this age as it comes with a longer seat post to increase the maximum seat height by 3″.

 NOT IDEAL FOR: Kids aged 3+ in the higher percentiles for height who would benefit from a larger frame and kids older than 5.